Mushbt/got-quiz/README.md

 The site was done as part of a project piece for my Full Stack Software Development Diploma at the [Code Institute](https://codeinstitute.net/).
 I would like to thank my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/) for all his advice and help throughout.
 I would like to also thank the Slack community and the tutors at The Code Institute for their help whenever it was needed.

-The idea for my quiz game was inspired by watching the original Game of Thrones and there was no copyright infringement intended.
+The idea for my quiz game was inspired by watching the original Game of Thrones series and there was no copyright infringement intended.

 Mustafa Habet 2022.